 Risk is the flip side of value.
-For everything that is of value, there can be circumstances endangering that value.
+For everything that is of value, there can be circumstances threatening that value.
+While value is realized in the past and the present, risk is what can happen with that value in the future.

 Risk in a digital world is not always easy to think through.
 While we can borrow a lot from the real world, certain important differences exist.

 At the core of every risk assessment there is the thing we worry about the most: the ‘asset’.
 In a digital world, this is often the data.
-Think of business critical data, like our database of customers.
-Think data that we have a compliance obligation on, such as personal data.
+Think of business-critical data, like our database of customers.
+Think of data that we have a compliance obligation on, such as personal data.

-In information security, like the name implies, we mainly worry about the security of that data.
+In information security, like the name implies, we mainly worry about the data.

 It is common to distinguish between availability, confidentiality, and integrity risks.
-All of these can be a risk to the business.
+All of these can be risks to the business.

 Business processes run on data, and if they are not, they can typically be improved by using more data.
 We cover that in more detail in another place.

-If the data is not available, the business process can suffer, and its value reduced.
+If the data is not available, the business process can suffer, and its value can be reduced.

 If the data leaks out, the business process can suffer, and its value reduced.